staticskyy/discorddiplomacy/Spring, 1902.md

 **Italy:**

-_No order for unit at Ionian Sea.
-Hold order assigned._
-_No order for unit at Tuscany.
-Hold order assigned._
-_No order for unit at Venice.
-Hold order assigned._

-Italy: F ion Holds
+Italy: F ion -> tun
-Italy: A tus Holds
+Italy: A tus -> pie
-Italy: A ven Holds
+Italy: A ven Supports A tus -> pie

 _Dislodged from pie (2 against 1)._